 There is still some ambiguity as to what this means for businesses in terms of the scope of emissions which should be covered, what type of action qualifies as a removal and how much reduction of internal emissions should be completed before removal starts.
 There is work going on to define this more clearly to avoid confusion and inconsistent claims.
 At Haglöfs we are committed to ensuring that our approach to net zero aligns with current best practice, and develops as the debate matures.

-In the meantime, we work with the definition that net zero means making reductions in the carbon footprint of our operations and supply chain in line with ambitions to keep global warming within 1.5oC while removing from the atmosphere a quantity of carbon equivalent to that of any residual emissions.
+In the meantime, we work with the definition that net zero means making as many reductions as we possibly can in the carbon footprint of our operations and supply chain in line with ambitions to keep global warming within 1.5°C while removing from the atmosphere a quantity of carbon equivalent to that of any residual emissions.

 What is carbon offsetting?

 A carbon credit is a certificate generated when it has been verified that a project has taken action to avoid, reduce or remove a metric ton of greenhouse gas emissions.
 Companies, organizations, or individuals can then buy these credits to compensate for their own emissions, and this is referred to as offsetting.
 Money generated through the sale of carbon credits is used by the projects to fund their carbon reduction efforts